Angie0304/Image_Processing/mathematical_morphology/binary_morphology_boundary_extraction/README.md

 4. Use opening to remove noise
 5. Use closing to fill gaps
 6. Extract boundaries using:
-   - Morphological gradient (dilation − erosion)
+   - Morphological gradient
-   - Internal boundary (image − erosion)
+   - Internal boundary

 ## Boundary Extraction Methods